top of page

 Traditional Thai massage is widely available, thanks to a large Thai community in KL.
 When done properly, it offers deep physical and mental benefits.
 However, quality varies greatly.
 Not all therapists are properly trained — and I learned this the hard way.
 Severe bruising and broken blood vessels are not normal.
 Do your research, read reviews carefully, and don’t hesitate to stop a treatment if something feels wrong.

-Essential Tips for Visiting Kuala Lumpur
+FAQs About Visiting Kuala Lumpur

 Is Kuala Lumpur worth visiting?